-Construction of the Lincoln Memorial Building was already underway when French went to Washington to work out the plans for the sculpture.
-He and Bacon decided it should be 19 feet high.
-They also decided Lincoln should be seated -- otherwise his face would be too high for people to see.
+Construction of the Lincoln Memorial Building had already started when French went to Washington to work out the plans for the sculpture.
+He and Bacon decided on a height of 19 feet.
+They also decided Lincoln should sit — otherwise people couldn’t see his face.

 Beginning in 1915, French made large plaster models of the statue, using Matthew Brady photos for reference.
 He also used a life mask of Lincoln by Leonard Volk.
-His aim, he said, was “to convey the mental and physical strength of the great President and his confidence in his ability to carry the thing through to a successful finish.”
+He aimed, he said, “to convey the mental and physical strength of the great President and his confidence in his ability to carry the thing through to a successful finish.”

 By 1918 it was time to start work on the real thing.
 French chose renowned marble cutters, the Piccirilli Brothers, to sculpt the statue in their New York studio.
 For two years, the Piccirilli brothers worked from French’s model to carve 28 blocks of marble quarried from Georgia.
 French helped out, hammering and chiseling his own touches onto the stone.
 Finally in December 1920, the blocks of marble were ready to be shipped to Washington to be assembled.

-The silent, brooding Lincoln who presides over the banks of the Potomac has perhaps become more than French dared hope: it is a shrine to the ideal of tolerance and reconciliation.
-It is, after all, the place where Marian Anderson sang “God Bless America” in 1939 after the Daughters of the American Revolution forbade her to sing at Constitution Hall because of the color of her skin.
-It is the place where Martin Luther King, Jr., chose to deliver his “I Have A Dream” speech in 1968.
+The silent, brooding Lincoln who presides over the banks of the Potomac has perhaps become more than French dared hope: a shrine to the ideal of tolerance and reconciliation.
+Marian Anderson sang “God Bless America” in front of it in 1939 after the Daughters of the American Revolution forbade her to sing at Constitution Hall because of the color of her skin.
+Martin Luther King, Jr., chose to deliver his “I Have A Dream” speech there in 1968.
 It is the place where millions of tourists come every year to connect with a sacred icon of their own history.

 In 1929, the 79-year-old Daniel Chester French and his daughter Margaret French Cresson visited the memorial.
 He said to her, “Margaret, I’d like to see what this will look like a thousand years from now.”
 One can only wonder what he would have thought if he could have seen it just 94 years later.